Annual report and accounts

 Nathiele is a 16-year-old student who lives with her parents in north-eastern Brazil.

 Nat has been part of the Child Sponsorship programme since she was 10, and she talks about it as a turning point in her life.

 “From the moment I started participating in the [sponsorship] activities, I became someone else, much more open-minded.
 It brought me more knowledge, more opportunities.
 I was able to develop a critical sense, learned a lot about how our society is living”.

 Today, when she’s not reading or listening to music, Nat divides her time between studies, youth-oriented activism in her community, and her parents’ agroecological garden.
 She wants to work with young people, helping them overcome obstacles, fight prejudice and build bright futures.

 I am developing a youth collective in the community that has 20 people.
 What I learn, I pass on to them.
 I’m trying to help these teenagers by talking to them, and I’m organising another seminar.
 I know it’ll be hard, but I also know I’ll do it.”

 raised by ActionAid supporters in the UK to fund child sponsorship programmes across 30 countries

-received from players of the People's Postcode Lottery, to support our work promoting girls' education and tackling the root causes of violence against women and girls
+received from players of the People's Postcode Lottery, to support our work combatting violence against women and girls and responding to emergencies

 women and girls in Ghana and Zimbabwe have benefited from People's Postcode Lottery-funded work